History

 UOTR now shares a beautiful facility in Newburyport with a Jewish congregation that prays on Saturdays, a perfect partnership!

-A new spiritual leader is now sought to take the reins and lead us through the next chapter of Unity on the River.
+A new spiritual leader is now being sought to take the reins and lead us through the next chapter of Unity on the River.